 An auto impact causing little damage to the vehicle may cause serious problems for your lower body.
 As with the spine, knees are held together with an intricate system of muscles, tendons, ligaments, cartilage, and bone.
 In a crash, any twisting action can throw the knee out of alignment.
 Meniscus tears are common and often need a long healing period.
 Pain or range of motion issues can occur immediately at the time of the accident or may develop sometime after the incident.
 A similar physiological scenario happens with the hips, pelvis, and low back.
 Herniated discs are often a result of the jarring and jolting of a car accident, and these slipped discs can cause a lifetime of discomfort, or may even need major surgery.

 In the Wake of a Car Accident

 Even though an accident seems to have been mild, it is never a good idea to assume there are no physical repercussions.
-The body utilizes adrenaline and shock to delay reactions to physical trauma.
-It is important to follow through as thoroughly as possible to provide thorough evidence for an insurance claim or personal injury lawsuit:
+To explain, the body utilizes adrenaline and shock to delay reactions to physical trauma.
+For this reason, it is important to follow through as thoroughly as possible to provide thorough evidence for an insurance claim or personal injury lawsuit:

 - Document your injuries.

 - Discuss the necessity of radiographs with your physician.

 - Photograph any visible physical injuries, including bruises, cuts, and contusions.
 Take pictures of the damage to your vehicle as well.